 I have become an ardent fan and supporter for formula one racing.
 It is an exciting sport and enjoyable especially if you love speed, and the science behind the F1 racing cars.
 As an entrepreneur, you might wonder, how does formula one make money?

-Formula One makes money from broadcasting fees or TV commercial rights, advertising and sponsorships, race promotion fees or fees for hosting races and merchandising.
+In simple terms, Formula One makes money from broadcasting fees or TV commercial rights, advertising, race promotion fees or fees for hosting races, investments and merchandising.
 These are the primary sources of F1 revenues and how formula one makes money.

 There is a lot more to how formula one makes money that just the prize money at the end of a season.

 You need to understand that, every team that is classified for the past two seasons receives about $35 million.
-Also, teams are paid based on the position they finished last year.
+Also, teams are paid based on the position they finished the previous year.

 After that, teams qualifying for a “long-standing team” bonus were given $68 million.
 Ferrari was the only team to qualify.